TaskMetadata/KSP-console-to-PC-save-converter/README.md

 - .env edited to work straight away from download, versus having the user input values
 - removed discord bot functionality - this project currently only uses the CLI program form of the Project Spark Downloader. - discord bot functionality could be added back in relatively easily.
 - removed a couple steps of the CLI program when it did not make sense for KSP saves (e.g. files cleanup step, games choice/select step)
+- cleaned out a few unnecessary files
 - note to self: Discord bot outputs games' title ID in hexadecimal!
 Do not try to put the title ID value straight into the games.json without converting to decimal first!

 Cheers, and thanks for reading!

+[^1]: (logging into a microsoft service previously during that browser session should mean it automatically redirects you to the following URL) - This means that, if you are understandably uncomfortable with entering your login details on some random link provided to you, you can login to your account on the official microsoft website, then open the link - as it uses the official Microsoft web authentication API, it can use the browser session token and you won't be prompted to log in.

 [^2]: (C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program\GameData\Squad\zDeprecated)